ow2-quick-app-initiative/poi-quick-app/docs/README.md

 #### <a name='Changetheimage'></a>Change the image

-Rewrite the app main logo and the icon with your own images.
+Rewrite the app´s main logo and the icon with your own images.

 Just overwrite `/common/images/logo.png` (flexible dimensions) and `/common/images/logo-216.png` (216 x 216px)

 #### Load the database

-Overwrite the first version of the database generated in the [step 2](#Step2.populatethedatabase) over `/common/json/data.json`.
+Overwrite the first version of the database generated in [step 2](#Step2.populatethedatabase) over `/common/json/data.json`.

 This database file will be used in case the app is offline.